andrewdangelo/SocketProgramming/python/Lab/README.md

    # (Fill in this section)
    ```
    **Hint:** Use `server_socket.listen(5)` to make the socket listen for connections.
+   This is similar to the `int listen(int sockfd, int backlog)` function in Berkley sockets.

 5. Locate the final TODO comment:
    ```python